Denise D'Ascenzo: Awards

 D'Ascenzo won 12 Emmy Awards, including one for Best Anchor.
 She also received two Edward R. Murrow Awards, seven Associated Press Awards, and a national Gabriel Award for her work.

 In 2013, she was inducted to the Silver Circle, an honor bestowed by the National Academy of Television Arts and Sciences for her contributions to broadcasting.

 In that same year, D'Ascenzo was awarded an Honorary Doctorate of Humane Letters from Quinnipiac University.

 In 2015, she became the first woman to be inducted into the Connecticut Broadcasters Association Hall of Fame.

 Personal life and death

 D'Ascenzo was married to her husband Wayne Cooke (born 1955); they had one daughter, Kathryn.

 On December 7, 2019, D'Ascenzo died in her sleep at her Branford, Connecticut, home.
 She was 61 years old.
 Her family suspects that the cause of death was a heart attack.

 On January 29, 2020, Connecticut Governor Ned Lamont announced that he had signed a proclamation declaring Thursday, January 30, 2020, as "Denise D'Ascenzo Day" in the State of Connecticut in recognition of the news anchor's birthday.

-Following her passing, the Denise D'Ascenzo Foundation was formed in 2020 to "support advances in medicine and health, women's and children's issues, and journalism studies."
+Following her death, the Denise D'Ascenzo Foundation was formed in 2020 to "support advances in medicine and health, women's and children's issues, and journalism studies."